SyncfusionExamples/how-to-use-the-gridrecordnavigator-control-in-windows-form-datagrid/README.md

-# How to use the GridRecordNavigator control in windows form SfDataGrid
+# How to Use the GridRecordNavigator Control in WinForms DataGrid?

-## About the sample
-This example illustrates how to use the GridRecordNavigator control in windows form DataGrid.
+This example illustrates how to use the GridRecordNavigator control in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid).

-By default, SfDataGrid does not support for GridRecordNavigationBar.
+By default, DataGrid does not support for `GridRecordNavigationBar`.
 But we can achieve this by change the selection based on navigation buttons.

 ## Navigate to next row